Some other methods of contactless payment are accepted on our services, including mobile phone apps, key fobs, stickers and wristbands.

-If you've got a contactless payment card but haven't used it yet, you might need to make a chip and PIN payment elsewhere before you can use it for contactless payments.
+If you've got a contactless card but haven't used it yet, you might need to make a chip and PIN payment elsewhere before you can use it for contactless payments.

 You can't use contactless payment cards issued on other platforms, such as Diners Club, JCB or Union Pay.